 Aperture refers to the adjustable diaphragm in a camera lens.
 By adjusting the size of the aperture, you can also control the overall amount of light entering through the lenses, striking the image sensor and controlling exposure.

 The setting of the aperture also impacts the depth of field.
 For a wide open aperture, a shorter depth of field is produced, making the subject sharply focused, and far objects appearing blurry.
 On the other hand, a narrow aperture can result in a long depth of field, making both the subject as well as the far objects can appear sharp.

 As a general rule, each lens comes with its own specific range of settings involving aperture.
 The larger the range is, the better control you have on the depth of field and exposure of the image.
 Also, the bigger the maximum aperture is, the faster the lens will be.

 A prime lens refers to a single-focal-length lens.
 On the other hand, a zoom lens can allow you to achieve a range of focal lengths in a single unit.
 You may have the option to get just one or have two if your resources allow.

 As you have observed, there are indeed, a lot of recommended options on the best lenses for Nikon D7100.
 If you have the resources, you can add more than one, adding them to your photographer’s kit.
 However, if you only need to pick one as a starter, you can definitely make good use of the buying guide and tips mentioned above in order to pinpoint the best lens that will work with your Nikon D7100 DSLR camera.

 Whether you are selecting a prime or a zoom lens, or a specific lens that works in offering a particular feature, you can enjoy the benefits that each of these lenses can offer.
 Bottom line is that you definitely have to start by identifying your purpose of use of your camera.
-By doing so, you can come up with the best option on lenses for your Nikon D7100.
+By doing so, you can come up with the best option on lenses for Nikon D7100 in 2019.